Regulation

 Leafr Can Help You Prepare for CSRD

-• Bespoke Talent: Access sustainability experts with track records in your sector.
+• Bespoke Talent: Sustainability experts with proven results in your sector

-• Efficient Tools: Streamline carbon accounting and ESG reporting tasks.
+• Efficient Tools: Carbon accounting and ESG platforms tailored to the newly simplified reporting rules

 Key Takeaways